ortus-boxlang/boxlang-docs/language/closures.md

 Supported only in Lucee and Adobe 2018+.

 {% hint style="danger" %}
 Please note that they are not REAL lambdas or pure functions.
 Pure functions are not supposed to interact with their environment and should have no side effects on their surroundings.
-However, in Boxlang, they are just implemented using the expression syntax, not the semantic nature of pure functions.
+However, in BoxLang, they are just implemented using the expression syntax, not the semantic nature of pure functions.
 {% endhint %}

 Arrow functions reduce much of the syntax around creating closures.
 In its simplest form, you can eliminate the `function` keywords, curly braces, and `return` statements.
 Arrow expressions implicitly return the results of the expression body.